About the organisation

 Edinburgh Jitsu is a member of the Central Registered Body for Scotland (CRBS), the body regulating volunteer-led organisations on behalf of the Scottish Government.

 We’re also a founder member of Club Sport Edinburgh – the Edinburgh Council governing body for sports clubs in Edinburgh.
+We are passionate about supporting physical activity in Edinburgh.

 About our members